JacobBruce/AI-UI/README.md

 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu117
 ```

-Apparently the latest versions of Tensorflow for Windows don't have GPU support so may also need to run these commands:
+Apparently the latest versions of Tensorflow for Windows don't have GPU support so you may also need to run these commands:
 ```
 pip uninstall tensorflow
 pip install "tensorflow<2.11"